Donderstal/IRL_RPG/README.md

 #### APR 2, 2021
 * Adding functionalities to Members and Inventory tab
+* Cleaning up the menucode, created some new utility functions

 #### MAR 29, 2021
 * Expanding Status menutab